efrei-ADDA84/20200511/README.md

 ## Explanation of the (`requirements.txt`) File

-The `requirements.txt` file is used to manage dependencies for your Python project.
-It contains a list of external libraries that your application needs to function properly.
+The `requirements.txt` file is used to manage dependencies for the Python project.
+It contains a list of external libraries that the application needs to function properly.

 ### Dependencies